-Steven Tauber is a professor of political science in the School of Interdisciplinary Global Studies at the University of South Florida.
-He received a grant for “The Global Animal Advocacy Movement’s (GAAM) Influence on International Animal Law Outcomes.”
-GAAM employs a variety of techniques common to progressive social movements, including direct action, lobbying, and litigation.
-This proposal concentrates on GAAM’s litigation activities, which is an understudied topic.
-Specifically, it aims to support a research assistant to help build a database of animal advocacy litigation in International Law and in nations’ high courts.
-Extant animal law catalogues are helpful, but this database will be groundbreaking because it will be more extensive and readily convertible into quantitative analysis.
-Steven writes,
+Steven Tauber, a professor of Political Science in the School of Interdisciplinary Global Studies at the University of South Florida, received a grant to construct a database for a project entitled “The Global Animal Advocacy Movement’s (GAAM) Influence on International Animal Law Outcomes.”
+This proposal concentrated on GAAM’s litigation activities, supporting a research assistant to help build a database of animal advocacy litigation in International Law and in nations’ high courts.
+Steven writes:

 I hypothesize that activists can protect animals by pursuing litigation in courts throughout the world; however, legal, political, economic, social, and cultural factors constrain their ability to effectuate meaningful outcomes for animals.
 Some of this research is qualitative, but testing this hypothesis also requires building a quantitative database of animal law cases decided in high courts across the globe and in international courts.
 This database will include variables on the outcome of the case; extent of animal protection involved; the presence of activist groups; and legal, political, social, economic, and cultural factors surrounding the case.
 In addition to using this database to statistically test my hypothesis, I will make it available to the public.